ligato/docs/docs/plugins/vpp-plugins.md

 The NAT proto divides the global configuration into several independent parts that align to VPP NAT features:

   - **Forwarding** to enable or disable forwarding.
+<br></br>
   - **NAT interfaces** list of interfaces enabled for NAT.
 If the interface does not exist in VPP, The KV scheduler caches it, for use later.
-You must define very interface with a logical name and boolean for `is_outside`.
+You must define every interface with a logical name, and the `is_outside` boolean.
+<br></br>
   - **Address pools** list of "NAT-able" IP addresses for a given VRF table.
 You should define only one interface in the `address pool` field.
+<br></br>
-  - **Virtual reassembly** for datagram fragmentation handling, to allow  correct recalculation of higher-level checksums.
+  - **Virtual reassembly** for datagram fragmentation handling.
+This allows th  correct recalculation of higher-level checksums.

 ---